Udo Kier: Acting career

-His most famous Hollywood roles include his appearance as Ron Camp in Ace Ventura: Pet Detective (1994), Curly in Barb Wire, as a NASA flight psychologist in Armageddon, as the villainous Lorenzini in The Adventures of Pinocchio and 1999 sequel The New Adventures of Pinocchio, and as Ralfi in the film Johnny Mnemonic.
-In 1992, Kier appeared in Madonna's controversial book Sex.
-He also appeared in the music videos for Madonna's songs "Erotica" and "Deeper and Deeper", both taken from Madonna's 1992 album Erotica.
-Kier also appeared in the music videos for Korn's "Make Me Bad", Eve's "Let Me Blow Ya Mind", and "Die Schöne und das Biest" by defunct German band Rauhfaser.

-He has also worked extensively as a voice actor, starring as the psychic Yuri (as well as the voice of the PsiCorps) in Command & Conquer: Red Alert 2 and its expansion, Yuri's Revenge.
+Kier also worked extensively as a voice actor, starring as the psychic Yuri (as well as the voice of the PsiCorps) in Command & Conquer: Red Alert 2 and its expansion, Yuri's Revenge.
 He also voiced the Music Master in Justice League, Herbert Ziegler in The Batman, Ivan Bahn in Metropia, Professor Pericles in Scooby-Doo!
-Mystery Incorporated, Mister Toad in Beware the Batman, Warden in Axe Cop, Head Vampire Vampire in Major Lazer, Dylan Beekler's Backpack in Golan the Insatiable and Dr. Peter Straub in Call of Duty: WWII.
-He recently appeared in the video game trailer for the game OD, revealed at the Games Awards.
+Mystery Incorporated, Mister Toad in Beware the Batman, and Dr. Peter Straub in Call of Duty: WWII.
+He also guest-starred in Axe Cop, Major Lazer, and Golan the Insatiable.
+He appeared in the trailer for Hideo Kojima's horror video game OD, revealed at The Game Awards.
+In 2025, Kojima stated on Twitter that Kier did not complete his recording voice and motion capture footage for the game.

-A documentary on his life and career entitled ICH-UDO...der Schauspieler Udo Kier (ME –UDO...the actor Udo Kier) was filmed for Arte, the European Franco-German culture channel, and released in 2012.
-In 2013, the documentary won the New York Festival "Finalist Certificate".

-Another documentary entitled Udo Kier - Dracula trash et dandy magnétique was released by Jobst Knigge (Germany, 2024, 52 min.) and broadcast by Arte France in early November 2024 celebrating his 80th birthday.
+Kier posthumously appeared in the fourth season of the AMC series Dark Winds.

 Personal life

-Kier is gay, and has been open about his homosexuality his entire life.
-"No one ever asked about my sexuality.
+Kier was gay, and open about his sexuality his entire life.
+In 2021, he said, "No one ever asked.
 Maybe it was obvious, but it didn't make any difference because all that mattered was the role I was playing.
 As long as I did a good job on the part, no one cared about my sexuality."

-He moved to Palm Springs, California, in 1991.
+He otherwise maintained privacy about his personal life, although stated in a 2022 interview that he had been in a long-term relationship for over 20 years.
+At the time of his death, he was in a relationship with artist Delbert McBride.